Healthy Homes Assessment Tamatea

 Home Assessments Tamatea for Rental Properties

-There are a myriad of concerns you should look for in an home review to determine if your rental property meets all the basic requirements of Healthy Homes Standard.
+There are a variety of things to check when conducting an house review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
 There are a few examples:

 • Does the home have enough air circulation, including extractor fans?

-The repercussions of not having an Healthy Home in accordance with lawful Residential Tenancies Act and consequently being in the wrong of an tenancy solutions ruling could be significant for property owners and landlords.
-For expert advice, call now and schedule your rental properties home evaluation.
+The consequences of not having the Healthy Home with regard to The Residential Tenancies Act and consequently being in the wrong of a ruling on tenancy solutions ruling can be significant for property owners and landlords.
+For specialist advice, call today and book your rental properties house evaluation.

 home assessments for rental properties